saucedor/E4-Demonstration-of-a-Programming-Paradigm/README.md

 ## Description

-This project implements **Game of Life** using the **parallel programming paradigm**, specifically via **OpenMP** in C++.
+This project implements **Game of Life** using the **parallel programming paradigm**, specifically via **OpenMp** in C++.
 The simulation models cellular automata on a square matrix where cells live, die, or reproduce according to defined rules.
 It is a classic example of data-parallel processing, where each cell evolves independently based on its neighbors.

 This problem was chosen because:

 - It is a simple yet powerful example of how massive parallelism can be applied to a computational simulation.
-- It maps naturally to grid-based processing, making it great to learn and use OpenMP.
+- It maps naturally to grid-based processing, making it great to learn and use openMP.
 - It allows for performance benchmarking between sequential and parallel paradigms.

 ---